YggdrasiI/RPIMotionDetection/README.md

 	./start
 • Add the arguments "low" and "right" to start the game in a lower resolution and only one player.
+• Start of game is delayed until the camera was calibrated and at least two blobs was detected.

 Compiling: